 - SECTION 1.
 AMENDMENT.
 Subsection 1 of section 16.1-01-01 of the North Dakota Century Code is amended and reenacted as follows: - The secretary of state is, ex officio, supervisor of elections and may employ additional personnel to administer this title.
-The secretary of state shall supervise the conduct of elections by political subdivisions and in that supervisory capacity has, in addition to other powers conferred by law, the power to examine upon the secretary of state's request or the request of any election official, any election ballot or other material, voting system authorized by chapter 16.1-06, or device used in connection with any election, for the purpose of determining sufficient compliance with the law and established criteria and standards adopted by the secretary of state according to section 16.1-06-26.
-The secretary of state, upon determining Upon a determination by a state or county election official that any ballot or other material, voting system, or device is not in sufficient compliance with the law or established criteria and standards, the secretary of state shall direct the proper changes to be made, and in the case of voting systems, mayshall decertify the voting systems according to the rules adopted under section 16.1-06-26.
+The secretary of state shall supervise the conduct of elections within this state and in that supervisory capacity has, in addition to other powers conferred by law, the power to examine upon the secretary of state's request or the request of any election official, any election ballot or other material, voting system authorized by chapter 16.1-06, or device used in connection with any election, for the purpose of determining sufficient compliance with the law and established criteria and standards adopted by the secretary of state according to section 16.1-06-26.
+The secretary of state, upon determining f an election official determines any ballot or other material, voting system, or device is not in sufficient compliance with the law or established criteria and standards, the secretary of state shall direct the proper changes to be made, and in the case of voting systems, mayshall decertify the voting systems according to the rules adopted under section 16.1-06-26.
+If a decertified voting system becomes in sufficient compliance with the law or established criteria and standards, the secretary of state shall recertify the decertified voting systems according to the rules adopted under section 16.1-06-26.

-SECTION 2.
+- SECTION 2.
 AMENDMENT.
-Section 16.1-15-02 of the North Dakota Century Code is amended and reenacted as follows:

-16.1-15-02.
-Board of election to generate canvass reports - Location - Public may attend.
+Section 16.1-15-02 of the North Dakota Century Code is amended and reenacted as follows: - 3 16.1-15-02.
+Board of election to generate canvass reports Location Public may 4 attend.